 It looks like you’re doing things right, the CC values that you need to send should be specified in the MIDI implementation chart of the Ditto but they didn’t bother apparently.
 Most of the time, 0 means “off” and any value between 1 and 127 means “on”, so I would guess that sending a 127 value like you did would start the recording…

 But yeah I own the Ditto and from what I read the MIDI is really unreliable so I wouldn’t be so surprised if it won’t communicate properly with the Digitakt.
 There is still hope though!
 The CC features were not part of the original firmware so if you have the factory firmware, it’s 100% normal that your Ditto doesn’t react to CC messages.
 Try upgrading to one of the recent versions and you might get lucky.

 If anyone is reading this thread and thinking about getting a Ditto x4 for its MIDI capabilities, I would strongly recommend finding another pedal though.
-A Boomerang III or a Pigtronix Infinity are probably worth the price difference.
+The Pigtronix Infinity is probably worth the price difference.
 In theory the Ditto has some great features but the MIDI part of the pedal is really unstable.
 The worst part is that TC Electronics doesn’t support the pedal correctly, the few firmware updates were full of bugs and they don’t seem to care at all.
 They don’t deserve your money!

 Anyway, I didn’t mean to bum you out, aha, I still like the pedal somehow.
 I may try this too this week-end, that would be a super cool setup.
 Let us know if you managed to make something work!

 agreed, you sum it up just right!

 So I swung by my job today and pestered my colleagues by taking up all their space with cables, pedals and what-not.
 Using our ancient PC I actually succeeded in upgrading the firmware!
 On the second try…